Frequently Asked Questions

-Do you allow deferred admission?
-That is, can I defer my admission from one year to another?
+Can I defer my admission from one term to another?

-When an admitted student is unable to enroll and requests to be admitted the following year, the admissions committee will re-evaluate the applicant.
-Excellent applicants will be offered admissions for the following year.
-Other applicants will rejoin the applicant pool.
+When an admitted student is unable to enroll in the term originally applied for and requests to begin in a later term, the admissions committee will evaluate the decision on a case-by-case basis.
+Outstanding applicants will be offered admission for the subsequent term and other applicants will rejoin the applicant pool.

 Transfer Credits and Program Eligibility

 No, as most top programs will not accept them.
 However, an applicant who has completed most of our eligibility checklist in another MBA program or other business program within the last seven years may be eligible to enroll in a one-year program option.